davosmith/moodle-realtimequiz/README.txt

 Feedback:
 ---------

 You can contact me on 'moodle AT davosmith DOT co DOT uk, or at http://www.davosmith.co.uk/contact.php

 Please let me know any bugs or feature requests - the former I will try to fix ASAP; the latter will be noted and I'll look at them when I have time (in between marking and looking after my children).

 Changes:
 --------

-v0.8 (20/12/2008) - Fixed: deleting associated answers/submissions when deleting questions.
+... lots of changes that were not recorded here - see https://github.com/davosmith/moodle-realtimequiz for details v0.8 (20/12/2008) - Fixed: deleting associated answers/submissions when deleting questions.
 Now able to restore realtime quizzes from backups. v0.7 (15/11/2008) - NOT RELEASED.
 Now able to backup (but not restore) realtime quizzes. v0.6 (4/10/2008) - Made the client computer resend requests if nothing comes back from the server within 2 seconds (should stop quiz from getting stuck in heavy network traffic).
 Moved the language files into the same folder as the rest of the files.